Yes, winning the Euros really can help your stock market

-Of the last five tournament winners, Greece (.ATG) and Spain's bourses (.IBEX) outperformed the pan-European STOXX 600 (.STOXX) after their 2004 and 2008 and 2012 wins, while only Portugal's 2016 title was followed by notable underperformance.
+Of the last five tournament winners, Greece and Spain’s bourses outperformed the pan-European STOXX 600 after their 2004 and 2008 and 2012 wins, while only Portugal’s 2016 title was followed by notable underperformance.

 Perhaps a reflection of the shock of the victory, the Athens market outperformed by an impressive 20% six months on from Greece’s win - long before the country’s debt crisis kicked off, of course.